Hardstylist/srd/srd_tools-24.100.3/example-cryptex/Readme.md

 # date
 Tue May 31 18:10:33 EDT 2022
 ```
-- IF you can't Install after Downloading _my cryptex_ then Open an Issue
+- Open an Issue if you have _any_ questions!

 ## SRD DMG Install
 M1 T8101